gozfree/gear-lib/libosal/README.md

 ##libosal
-This is a simple libosal library.
+This is a simple OSAL(Operating System Abstraction Layer) library.